Enhancing Health Literacy

 With all these factors, it’s no wonder that research finds a significant portion of patients can’t remember discharge instructions right after they leave the hospital.

 Written materials can help healthcare providers make the most of teaching.
-Once patients are oriented to printed materials, they can reference them throughout their hospital stay.
-The right materials become an extension of the healthcare provider’s voice.
-When the patient is ready to go home, teaching on the day of discharge becomes a review and an opportunity to ask questions.
+When given at admission as a bedside solution, patients can reference written health information throughout their hospital stay.
+When the patient is ready to go home, teaching on the day of discharge becomes a review and an opportunity to ask questions, and written discharge information can be added to the patient’s admission information so everything is in one place.

 Giving written materials in addition to using other teaching methods is also a key to understanding.
 Most people do not comprehend information easily by listening alone.
 In one study, 98% of patients and their caregivers preferred having written resources rather than verbal instruction only.
 Long-standing research has shown that written discharge instructions increase compliance with treatment plans, help patients recall information, and reduce the chance of readmission.

 Effective written materials match the patient's needs.
 They explain health concepts in a simple way at an appropriate reading level.
-Tables, checklists, pictures, and accessible design make a big difference too.
-Research shows that well-designed pictographs help significantly improve discharge instruction recall.[11]
+Tables, checklists, pictures, and accessible design make a big difference.
+Research shows that well-designed infographics significantly improve discharge instruction recall.

-Whenever possible, materials should also be translated into the patient's native language.
-In the United States, Spanish-language translations are mandatory, with 42 million Americans reporting Spanish as their primary language.[12]
+Materials should also be translated into the patient's native language whenever possible.
+In the United States, Spanish-language translations are mandatory, with 42 million Americans reporting Spanish as their primary language.

 No matter how diligently healthcare providers work to overcome barriers to understanding, patients will forget some information.
 Once they forget, they also tend to look for answers in unreliable places.
 According to the National Cancer Institute’s Health Information Trends Survey, 69% of people go to the internet for health information and only 16% to their doctor.

-While most people have heard that the internet contains health misinformation, they may assume that major websites are safe.
-However, expert reviewers examined 48 websites, including popular, widely referenced sites, and found the accuracy was only around 50%.[14]
+Most people know that the internet contains health misinformation, and they use it assuming that major websites are safe.
+However, expert reviewers examined 48 websites, including popular, widely referenced sites, and found the accuracy was only around 50%.

 Patients are also more and more likely to turn to AI for health answers.
 A panel of orthopedic surgeons tested ChatGPT’s answers to patient questions about a total joint replacement surgery and found that only 52% of the answers were acceptable.